tarikuamisganaw/sweeping-algorithms/pathmap-book/src/A.0002_smart_ptr_upgrade.md

 ## Proposal: Node Regions

 Structures to own nodes and track dependencies.
-A node region is a *logical* object responsible for node lifetimes.
+A node region is a *logical* object responsible for node life cycles, that manifests in the API.

 ### Features Enabled by Node Regions